Skip to content

 Co-Chair

-During her time at Clark, she was a RA in Bullock, Wright, and Maywood Halls, and a housing complex manager for the south complex.
-She also was a peer mentor with the Center for Counseling and Personal Growth, as well as a founding member for Active Minds and National Residence Hall Honorary.
-In addition, she was also involved in Senior Class Gift Committee, interning at YOU Inc., and working as an Office Assistant in Residence Life and Housing.
+During her time at Clark, Maya was a founding member of Active Minds and National Residence Hall Honorary.
+She served in the inaugural cohort of Peer Educators with the Center for Counseling and Personal Growth and was a member of the Senior Class Gift Committee.
+The remainder of her time was spent working as a Housing Complex Manager, Resident Advisor, and Office Assistant with Residence Life and Housing.
+Maya obtained her B.A. in Psychology, with a minor in Education in 2016.
 In honor of her individual contributions to improve students’ overall wellbeing, Maya received the Outstanding Contribution to Wellness Award in 2016.
-That same year, due to her contributions and investments at Clark, both inside and outside of the classroom, she received the Rose M. Sachs Award, which is granted annually to someone who best exemplifies “the spirit of Clark University.”
+That year, she also received the Rose M. Sachs Award, which is granted annually to someone who best exemplifies “the spirit of Clark University,” for her contributions and investments at Clark, both inside and outside the classroom.

 Members